Support Sips: Reducing the cost of living pressures in Australia

 My team and I designed an interactive board and kiosk aimed to be placed within universities and public hotspots to streamline Government and non-Government support services and schemes.
 Users can select certain aspects they would like support with.

-This project began because being students ourselves, we empathised with the rising cost pressures for the younger generation.
+Being students ourselves, we empathised with the rising cost pressures for the younger generation.

 The rising cost of living remains a concern for people across the world and a multi-faceted issue encompassing political, economic and policy implications.
 Whether it is trying to find the most affordable deals, or applying to allowance schemes, many are trying to find ways to reduce their cost of living.